project-codeflare/rayvens/README.md

 ## Camel Setup

+Rayvens uses
-Rayvens is based on [Camel-K](https://developers.redhat.com/blog/2020/05/12/six-reasons-to-love-camel-k).
+[Camel-K](https://developers.redhat.com/blog/2020/05/12/six-reasons-to-love-camel-k).
-Camel-K augments Apache Camel with support for Kubernetes and serverless platforms.
+to interact with a wide range of external source and sink types such as Slack, Cloud Object Storage, Telegram or Binance (to name a few).
+Camel-K augments Apache Camel's extensive component catalog with support for Kubernetes and serverless platforms.
 Rayvens is compatible with Camel-K 1.3 and up.

 To run Rayvens programs including Camel sources and sinks, there are two